 We also tested A2 Hosting’s Uptime

 We also bought a basic A2 Hosting plan (most of the data in this review is from our experience using the host), set up a dummy account, filled it with content and set to work testing.
-Over our testing period, we recorded a decent, but not amazing, uptime of 99.96%.
+Over our testing period, we recorded a decent, but not amazing, uptime of 99.96%, similar to the averages of other well-known hosts such as Hostgator or BlueHost.
 Over the course of a year, that’s an almost negligible 3 and a half hours.
 If you run an online store, you may lose some money if your website is down 3+ hours a year, but it certainly wouldn’t be that big of a bother.
 To make things better (somewhat), A2 Hosting offers an uptime guarantee.
 A2 has a 99.9% uptime guarantee, which means that If downtime is higher than 0.1%, customers receive 5% credit for each hour that downtime is further experienced.
 However, this uptime isn’t valid on two conditions;